ForomePlatform/deploy/docker-compose/README.md

 ### Versions changes

-If you want update backend/frontend and etc you can set versions in `.env` file.
+If you want to update backend/frontend and etc you can set versions in `.env` file.
 Recomendate versions set in `.env-example`

 ```env